Genericity of Lyapunov spectrum of bounded random compact operators on infinite-dimensional Hilbert spaces: Introduction

 In general, Lyapunov exponents do not depend continuously on the coefficients, see \cite{Knill}.
-Later, it was proved in \cite[Theorem C]{Bochi2002} that there is a residual set of $\mbox{SL}(2,\mathbb R)$-cocycles equiped with $C^0$-topology which either are uniformly hyperbolic (having a dominated splitting) or have zero exponents.
-An extension of this result to arbitrary dimension was established in \cite{BochiViana2005}.
-Nowadays, this result was known as the Ma\~{n}e-Bochi Theorem, see \cite[Section 9.2]{Viana2014}.
+Later, it was proved in \cite[Theorem C]{Bochi2002} that there is a residual set of $\mbox{SL}(2,\mathbb R)$-cocycles equipped with $C^0$-topology which either are uniformly hyperbolic (having a dominated splitting) or have zero exponents.
+An extension of this result to arbitrary dimensions was established in \cite{BochiViana2005}.
+Nowadays, this result is known as the Ma\~{n}e-Bochi Theorem, see \cite[Section 9.2]{Viana2014}.
 Several extensions of Ma\~{n}e-Bochi Theorem to continuous-time systems were established in \cite{Bessa2006,Bessa2008a}.

-By generalizing Millionshchikov's rotation technique, see e.g. \cite{Millionshchikov}, the author in \cite{Cong05} showed the open and denseness of integral separation of bounded linear random dynamical systems equiped with the $L^{\infty}$-topology.
-Hence, in the $L^{\infty}$-topology, the alternative having zero Lyapunov exponents in Mañe-Bochi Theorem can be dropped.
+By generalizing Millionshchikov's rotation technique, see e.g. \cite{Millionshchikov}, the author in \cite{Cong05} showed the openness and denseness of integral separation of bounded linear random dynamical systems equipped with the $L^{\infty}$-topology.
+Hence, in the $L^{\infty}$-topology, the alternative of having zero Lyapunov exponents in Ma\~{n}e-Bochi's Theorem can be dropped.
 Consequently, simplicity of Lyapunov spectrum is a generic property on the space of bounded linear random dynamical systems.
 A version of this result for continuous-time systems was established in \cite{Cong_Doan16}.

-By showing that an integrally separated linear random dynamical systems preserves a suitable cone under a long enough iteration, the author in \cite{Doan17} combined the work in \cite{Cong05} and a Perron-Frobenious theorem for linear random dynamical systems \cite{Ruelle1979,Lian15,MierczynskiShen_01,MierczynskiShen_02,Rugh} to show that analyticity of Lyapunov exponent is still a generic property.
+By showing that an integrally separated linear random dynamical system preserves a suitable cone under a long enough iteration, the author in \cite{Doan17} combined the work in \cite{Cong05} and a Perron-Frobenius theorem for linear random dynamical systems \cite{Ruelle1979,Lian15,MierczynskiShen_01,MierczynskiShen_02,Rugh} to show that the analyticity of Lyapunov exponent is still a generic property.

 \emph{Existing literature and the contribution on stability of Lyapunov exponent and simplicity of Lyapunov spectrum of random compact operators on infinite-dimensional spaces}: